jasondsmith72/CWM-MCP/README.md

 1. **server.js** - The main Express.js server that implements the MCP endpoints
 2. **powershell-bridge.js** - A bridge module that executes PowerShell commands and converts between JSON and PowerShell formats
+3. **modules/ConnectWiseManageAPI** - (Optional) Local copy of the ConnectWiseManageAPI module

+## Module Loading

+The server will attempt to load the ConnectWiseManageAPI module in the following order:

+1. Local module in the `modules/ConnectWiseManageAPI` directory (if installed with `-Local` option)
+2. Global module installed in the PowerShell module path

 ## License